Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Jase Turner

 Jase leads Seven Hills’ efforts to carry out the goals set forward in our bold strategic plan, Whole Child, Whole Community, and to embed its priorities into the fabric of our program.
-He leads Seven Hills’ diversity, equity, and inclusion efforts across admissions, hiring, curriculum, and school policy.
-Jase also facilitates parent education topics, oversees standardized testing, is a Middle School advisor, and works closely with Dr. Victor Llanque Zonta to advance our program aspirations in teaching and learning and professional development.
+He leads Seven Hills’ diversity, equity, inclusion, and belonging efforts across admissions, hiring, curriculum, and school policy.
+Jase also facilitates parent education topics, oversees standardized testing, is a Middle School advisor, spearheads our professional development program for faculty, and works closely with division heads to advance our program aspirations in teaching and learning.

 • Daphna Klugman